snowflake-so/safe-apps-starter/README.md

 # Safe Apps Starter

-Check directory `examples` for examples on how to use libraries to integrate with Snowflake Safe.
+Check directory `examples/wallet-adapter-snowflake` for examples on how to use libraries to integrate with Snowflake Safe.

-## Approach 1: Using Wallet Adapter Snowflake
+## Using Wallet Adapter Snowflake

 **Note**: The implemented application only works inner Snowflake Safe app.